A classic scent with a clean finish, this is a high-end option that lasts all day.

-Provides a pleasant scent along with good sweat resistance during heavy use and activity.
+Good sweat-resistance during heavy use and activity.
 Feels lighter on the skin than other sports deodorants.
+Clean formula is made with 96% naturally-derived materials and essential oils.
+Formula is vegan cruelty-free.

-Doesn't last as long as the advertised 24 hours.
+Doesn't last as long as the advertised 24 hours, and some found the fragrance to be strong.

 Whether you’re working out or just going about your day, sweat can leave you with body odor that’s hard to ignore.
-Men tend to sweat more than women, so it’s particularly important to find the right men’s deodorant to keep you smelling fresh all day.
+Some people tend to sweat more than others, so it’s particularly important to find the right men’s deodorant to keep you smelling fresh all day.

-But with so many men’s deodorants on the market, finding the best option can be tough.
-You have to figure out what formula, scent, lasting power, and other features work best for your lifestyle.
-Sorting through all the choices can definitely get frustrating.
+With so many men’s deodorants on the market, finding the best option can be tough.
+You have to figure out what formula, scent, strength, and other features work best for your lifestyle.

 If you start to smell when you sweat, blame the bacteria that live on the skin in your armpits.
 When you sweat, the bacteria feed on the fats and proteins in your perspiration, and that process creates an odor that’s similar to the scent of onions, or what most of us think of as B.O.